teamradish/TRTwitchPlaysBot/Wiki/Settings-Documentation.md

 This page serves to document important database settings for TRBot.
+All these settings are in the Settings table of the database file, **TRBotData.db**.

 Table of Contents
 =================